 Over the years, Saybrook has had the honor of collaborating with major figures in the arts and sciences, including Candice Bergen, Ted Koppel, Wynton Marsalis, Brian Barron, Emmy Lou Harris, Kathy Bates, Steve Earle, and Muhummad Ali.

-In addition to his broadcast work, Silvers's reportage and photography appear frequently in US and UK publications, including The Atlantic Monthly, The Sunday Times Magazine, The New Republic, Playboy, The Independent, and The New Statesman.
+In addition to his broadcast work, Silvers's reportage and photography appear frequently in US and UK publications, including The New York Times, The Atlantic Monthly, The Sunday Times Magazine, The New Republic, Playboy, The Independent, and The New Statesman.

 Silvers is committed personally and professionally to human rights and substantive journalism.
 With much of the world's population in urgent need of health care, food, education, and economic opportunity, Silvers believes that journalism can stimulate public discourse and bridge fault lines between people and nations.